 The remote work trend grew significantly amidst the COVID-19 pandemic.
 No matter whether you like it or not, video conferencing is proving to be a great solution for both individuals and businesses.

 One of the video conferencing services that got insanely popular in last few months is Zoom.
+You can install Zoom on Ubuntu and other Linux.
 However, there are plenty of security and privacy concerns about Zoom video calls.